-The makerspace is a place for patrons to design, create, and learn new skills.
-We have many machines, including a 3D printer, a Cricut Maker, a mug press, and a heat press.
-The space is open to patrons of all ages on Mondays through Thursday from 10-5 and by appointment.
+The Makerspace is a place for patrons to design, create, and learn new skills.
+We have many machines, including a 3D printer, a sublimation printer, a Cricut Maker 4, a mug press, and a heat press.
+The space is open to patrons of all ages during the library’s open hours with a required appointment and for walk-ins from 10 to 5, Monday through Thursday.
+Rodman Public Library reserves the right to change these rules at any time.

 In order to best serve our patrons, the following rules and procedures must be followed: